wavemaker/docs/learn/on-premise/wme-launching-instances-in-aws.md

           ```
            mkdir /wm-data /wm-runtime
           ```
-      -  use the following command to mount the volume at the directory
+      -  Use the following command to mount the volume at the directory
           ```
            mount /dev/block-device-name    /directory
           ```